tyrjo/r-timesheet-extended/manager-view/README.md

    * PASS - loads only timesheets in desired state
 * Day picker
    * PASS - all days in week reset picker to start of week
-   * FAIL - default is prior month
+   * PASS - default is prior month
 * Row Actions
    * PASS - Empty for not submitted sheets
    * PASS - Approve submitted sheets